Learn more about art in one-hour presentations by regional experts. Free and open to the public.

 MONA Showcase is a four-program evening series featuring talented visual, performing, and literary artists held once a month in October, November, February, and March.
 Each program is 7:00-8:00 p.m., followed by conversation, art viewing, and light refreshments.
 Free and open to the public.

 New Docent Training Program

 MONA volunteer docents lead tours of the Museum’s permanent collection and special exhibitions to K-12 student and adult groups.
 They receive training on MONA’s collection, art history, and teaching and learning strategies.
 Candidates should enjoy interacting with groups of all ages and must have time available during the week to give tours.
-Training begins weekly in August 2016 for an 8-10 week period.
+Training is weekly in August for an 8-10 week period.
 Docents are expected to make a two-year commitment, give a minimum of eight tours per year, and attend all training sessions.

-Admission to the Program – To apply to the 2016 New Docent Training Program, please email a one-page letter of interest to Director of Education, Jackie Abell, at email@example.com.
+Admission to the Program – To apply to the Docent Training Program, please email a one-page letter of interest to Director of Education, Jackie Abell, at firstname.lastname@example.org.
 Your letter of interest should explain why you would like to be a MONA docent as well as your interest in art, any teaching experience, and any other relevant skills (e.g., bilingual abilities).

 Watch recordings of past MONA Programs at iTunes.